-Except as otherwise indicated herein, (i) the consolidated balance sheet as of December 31, 2017, (ii) the consolidated balance sheet as of January 1, 2017, and (iii) each of the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year ended December 31, 2017, all of which are included in the 2018 Audited Consolidated Financial Statements as comparative unaudited financial information to the financial information as of and for the year ended December 31, 2018, have been restated to give effect to the early adoption of IFRS 16 and thus, the financial information presented therein as of dates prior to December 31, 2018 and for periods prior to the year ended December 31, 2018, is comparable with the financial information presented in the 2018 Audited Consolidated Financial Statements as of and for the year ended December 31, 2018, so of and for the year ended December 31, 2018, so of a dates prior to December 31, 2018 and for periods prior to the year ended December 31, 2018, so of and for the year ended December 31, 2018, so of and for the year ended December 31, 2018, so of and for the year ended December 31, 2018.
+Except as otherwise indicated herein, (i) the consolidated balance sheet as of December 31, 2017, (ii) the consolidated balance sheet as of January 1, 2017 and (iii) each of the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year ended December 31, 2017, all of which are included in the 2018 Audited Consolidated Financial Statements as comparative unaudited financial information to the financial information as of and for the year ended December 31, 2018, have been restated to give effect to the early adoption of IFRS 16 and thus, the financial information presented therein as of dates prior to December 31, 2018 and for periods prior to the year ended December 31, 2018, is comparable with the financial information presented in the 2018 Audited Consolidated Financial Statements as of and for the year ended December 31, 2018.

-The Audited Consolidated Financial Statements have been prepared in accordance with IFRS-EU.
-For more information on the basis of presentation of the financial information included herein, see Note 2 to each of the Audited Consolidated Financial Statements.
+The Financial Statements have been prepared in accordance with IFRS-EU.
+The 2019 Interim Consolidated Financial Statements have been prepared in accordance with the requirements of the International Accounting Standards (IAS) 34.
+For more information on the basis of presentation of the financial information included herein, see Note 2 to each of the Financial Statements.

-The Audited Consolidated Financial Statements are accompanied by the respective consolidated directors' reports.
 Investors are strongly cautioned that the consolidated directors' reports contain information as of various historical dates and do not contain a full description of the Company's business, affairs or results.
 The information contained in the consolidated directors' reports has not been prepared for the specific purpose of this Prospectus.
 Accordingly, the consolidated directors' reports should be read together with the other portions of this Prospectus, and in particular the sections of this Prospectus entitled "Risk factors" and "Operating and financial review".
 Furthermore, the consolidated directors' reports include certain forward-looking statements that are subject to inherent uncertainty (see "Forward-looking statements" below).
-The consolidated directors' reports accompanying the Audited Consolidated Financial Statements have not been audited by Deloitte, although Deloitte has reviewed the coherence of the information presented therein with regards to the information contained in the Audited Consolidated Financial Statements.
+The consolidated directors' reports accompanying the Financial Statements have not been audited by Deloitte, although Deloitte has reviewed the coherence of the information presented therein with regards to the information contained in each of the respective Financial Statements.